vittoria2502/Vittoria-Stavolone-Portfolio-/README.md

 Every line of code, chart, and strategy contributes to building a solid foundation for F1 race data and vehicle performance analysis.
 Let the race begin!

-> Built by Vittoria Stavolone – Mathematician & Aspiring Motorsport Analyst
+> Built by Vittoria Stavolone – Mathematician